[logo: The Medical Front WWI]

-Blood Transfusion in the Earlier Years of the Twentieth Century
+Blood Transfusion in the Earlier Years of the Twentieth century

+Prior to the discovery of sodium citrate to prevent blood from clotting in 1914, the use of blood transfusion was only through paraffin coated tubing and bottles, with considerable risk of the transfusion failing due to the coagulation of the blood.
 The first transfusion of citrated blood was performed by Professor L. Agote of Buenos Aires on November 14th 1914 but despite this, transfusion of blood was considered to be too difficult and unsuited for the stress of war conditions until 1917 when the Royal Army Medical Corps was reinforced by doctors from the United States of America and the knowledge that blood could be safely transfused spread throughout the Armies.

 The links below, which are edited chapters from a book, entitled "Blood Transfusion" written by Dr Geoffrey Keynes in 1922, describes the early techniques of blood transfusion, its dangers and the selection of blood donors.